Search

 refresh_token

-The access_token serves as a temporary credential for accessing protected resources.
-In subsequent API calls, merchants must include the access_token in the request header using the Bearer token authentication scheme.
+The access_token acts like a temporary key, letting you access protected resources.
+For all your subsequent API calls, just include this access_token in your request header using the Bearer token authentication scheme.

 Authorization: Bearer <YOUR_ACCESS_TOKEN>